5cover/uniqenum/Uniqenum.md

 We could reduce the cost of digitCounts and `areuniq` by turning the macro name in an ident(M) (but it would need careful handling to avoid being shadowed by macro parameters in the implementation part), but we'd be loosing readability for calls outside.
 Unless we provide an interface `#define areuniq4(a,b,c,d) D(a,b,c,d)` or something. but we loose one depth level.
 I doubt it's worth it, but it's possible that it is.

 General Note: we should use `a!=b` instead of `a-b`.
 Longer, but avoid overflow problems with differences.
 We can still use `*` instead of `&&` though.

-Accepted.
-I’ll continue the document.
-Short, formal, implementation-ready.
+Saves one byte.

 ### Summary of the idea (one sentence)